 When Justin retired in 1990 he moved to The Hollies, a large house in the village of Upwell in Norfolk.
 His first retirement venture was as Treasurer to the British School of Archaeology in Athens, which involved digitising handwritten accounts and eventually supporting a 'science and archaeology weekend'.
-He also sang in the church choir and was an active member of the Gilbert and Sullivan society, singing many of the principal tenor and baritone roles.
-He started playing association croquet and set up a small croquet lawn in the back garden with the extra hazard of the garden pond between hoops three and four.
+He also sang in the church choir and was an active member of the Gilbert and Sullivan society, singing many of the principal set up a small croquet lawn in the back garden with the extra hazard of the garden pond between hoops three and four.
 Justin and Priscilla also volunteered at Ely Cathedral, polishing pews and acting as guides and stewards for large events.